NuVotifier/NuVotifier/README.markdown

 RSA keys for use with the old Votifier protocol are available under the `plugins/(Nu)Votifier/rsa` directory.

+## Building NuVotifier

+NuVotifier can be built by running `mvn clean package` from within the root directory of NuVotifier.
+A universal Bukkit/Spigot & BungeeCord plugin will be built to `universal/target/nuvotifier-universal-{version}.jar`

 ## Protocol Documentation

 This documentation is for server lists that wish to add NuVotifier support.